Earl of Worcester

 Earl of Worcester is a title that has been created five times in the Peerage of England.
+Worcester is a cathedral city in Worcestershire, England.

 Five creations

 The first creation came in 1138 in favour of the Norman noble Waleran de Beaumont.
 He was the son of Robert de Beaumont, 1st Earl of Leicester, by Elizabeth of Vermandois, and the twin brother of Robert de Beaumont, 2nd Earl of Leicester.
 Like his father and brother he also held the title Count of Meulan in the French nobility.
 The earldom of Worcester apparently became extinct on his death in 1166.

 The second creation came in 1397 in favour of the military commander and governor Thomas Percy.
 He was a younger son of Henry de Percy, 3rd Baron Percy, and Mary of Lancaster, and the brother of Henry Percy, 1st Earl of Northumberland.
 He fought in the Hundred Years' War for Richard II, against whom he later rebelled.
 After the Battle of Shrewsbury, he was beheaded for treason and his honours forfeit, although he was without issue anyway.